 Museo Regional de Antropología

-Has mountain bikes, tandems, bicycles for kids and many other cool rides.
+Rents mountain bikes, tandems, bicycles for kids and other cool rides.

-Nómadas arranges a variety of tours, such as day trips with transportation and guide to the ecological reserve of Celestún and outings...
+Nómadas arranges a variety of tours, such as day trips including transportation and guide to the ecological reserve of Celestún and...

-These old pros started slow-cooking cochinita in underground pits more than six decades ago.
+These old pros have been slow-cooking cochinita in underground pits for more than six decades.
 You'll find this delightful...

 Paseo de Montejo No 485 · interesting places nearby

 Museo Regional de Antropología information

 The massive Palacio Cantón houses the Museo Regional de Antropología, an anthropology museum with temporary exhibits focusing primarily on culture and history in the Yucatán (ie Maya customs), although some exhibits will occasionally offer a broader look at other regions of Mexico.
 Construction of the mansion lasted from 1909 to 1911.

 Its owner, General Francisco Cantón Rosado (1833–1917), lived here for only six years before his death.
 The Palacio’s splendor and pretension make it a fitting symbol of the grand aspirations of Mérida’s elite during the last years of the Porfiriato – the period from 1876 to 1911 when Porfirio Díaz held despotic sway over Mexico.